 Identify Information Clearinghouses

 A clearinghouse is any agency or organization that collects and distributes information, and is therefore is a go-to place for information searches.
-Depending on the broadness and nature of the question or statement, certain organizations will be more useful than others for a partcicular search.
-To determine which clearinghouse will have relevant information, make sure to start broadly.
+Depending on the broadness and nature of the question or statement, certain organizations will be more useful than others for partcicular searches.
+To determine which clearinghouses will have relevant information, make sure to start broadly.
 Consult a general information source before drilling down to specifics, unless the potential source of information is obvious.
 A library is a general information source, and librarians (reference librarians in particular) can direct patrons to more specific sources.
 Below, view common transportation information clearinghouses, and what types of information can likely be found in each.

-Public Libraries: can find local, state, federal laws; books on general best practices; articles in newspapers/journals; area-specific demographic information; and help locating factual information.
+Public Libraries: can find local, state, federal laws; books on general best practices; articles in newspapers/journals; area-specific demographic information; and factual information.
 Public libraries are a very broad and general type of clearinghouse, and therefore a good starting point for some searches.
 Ask if you can talk to a reference librarian.

 Transit groups and organizations designed to give technical assistance: provide training and technical assistance, industry best practices, and help locating information.
 A guide to many of these can be found in later sections of this toolkit.
 National RTAP is an example of this type of clearinghouse.
 A group of librarians and knowledge managers form the National Transportation Knowledge Network (NTKN), which offers LibGuides of carefully selected materials on various transportation topics.